Greenere/Greenere.github.io/blogs.md

 - <a href="blogs/pages/Single-AdversarialVulnerability.html" target="_blank">Adversarial Vulnerability for any Classifier</a>
 - <a href="blogs/pages/Single-AdversarialPAC.html" target="_blank">PAC Learning with Adversary</a>
+- <a href="blogs/pages/Single-AdversarialTrainingTricks.html" target="_blank">Bag of Tricks for Adversarial Training</a>
+- <a href="blogs/pages/Single-AdversarialVulnerabilityFirstorder.html" target="_blank">First-order Adversarial Vulnerability</a>
+- <a href="blogs/pages/Single-ShortcutLearning.html" target="_blank">Shortcut Learning as a Concept</a>

 ### Explanation/Interpretation

+- <a href="blogs/pages/Note-AdversarialExplanation1.html" target="_blank">Explanation of Robustness and Adversarial Example - 1</a>
-- <a href="blogs/pages/Note-AdversarialExplanation.html" target="_blank">Explanation of Robustness and Adversarial Example</a>
+- <a href="blogs/pages/Note-AdversarialExplanation2.html" target="_blank">Explanation of Robustness and Adversarial Example - 2</a>
 - <a href="blogs/pages/Note-AdversarialInterpretation.html" target="_blank">Interprertation for Robustness and Adversarial Example</a>

 ### Adversarial Attack